 Director’s salary

-If you’re being paid an annual director’s salary of £6,396 (the 2024/25 Lower Earnings Limit) or above and you don’t receive taxable income from any other sources, then you don’t need to register for Self Assessment unless your salary is more than £150,000.
+If you’re being paid a director’s salary but don’t receive taxable income from any other sources (e.g. dividends, expenses, director’s loans), you don’t need to register for Self Assessment.

-In this instance, the company is an employer and must register for PAYE.
-The Income Tax and National Insurance you pay as a director will be collected through PAYE.
+The company is your employer and must register for PAYE if your salary is more than £5,000 per year.
+Any Income Tax and National Insurance you owe on your salary will be collected through PAYE.

 Shareholder dividends

-If you’re a shareholder and the company rewards you with dividends, there is no requirement to register for Self Assessment if the payment is under £500 (the 2024/25 dividend allowance), provided that you don’t have any other form of taxable income.
+If you’re a shareholder and the company rewards you with dividends, there is no requirement to register for Self Assessment if the payment is £500 or less (the annual dividend allowance).

 In most instances, individuals who are both directors and shareholders need to register for Self Assessment.